kijamve/wc-kmercadopago-gpl/readme.txt

 Done!
 It will be in the "Installed Plugins" section and from there you can activate it.

 Manual Installation
-1. Download the [zip] (https://github.com/kijamve/wc-kmp-gpl/releases) now or from the o WordPress Module [Directory] (https://es.wordpress.org/plugins/wc-kmp-gpl/)
+1. Download the [zip] (https://github.com/kijamve/wc-kmercadopago-gpl/releases) now or from the o WordPress Module [Directory] (https://es.wordpress.org/plugins/wc-kmercadopago-gpl/)
-2. Unzip the folder and rename it to ”wc-kmp-gpl”
+2. Unzip the folder and rename it to ”wc-kmercadopago-gpl”
-3. Copy the "wc-kmp-gpl" file into your WordPress directory, inside the "Plugins" folder.
+3. Copy the "wc-kmercadopago-gpl" file into your WordPress directory, inside the "Plugins" folder.

 Done!